scrufulufugus/3-tier-demo/README.md

 # ThreeTier Demo Application

-A simple shopping application build as a 3-tier architecture using Flutter, FastAPI, and SQLite.
+A simple shopping application built as a 3-tier architecture using Flutter, FastAPI, and SQLite.

 ## Building

+### The Proper Way

 This application uses nix to manage dependencies and building.
 If you do not already have nix installed with flakes enabled follow [this guide](https://zero-to-nix.com/start/install).